tytydraco/yessleep/out/The_Invitation.md

 "You’re mine now," he said, his voice full of dark triumph.

 I could feel it—the thirst.
 The need.
 The hunger.
+Sharp fangs painfully emerged from my jaw, my body adjusting to the changes that this creature had caused.

 And now, I understand.
 You’re probably wondering why you’re reading this, aren’t you?
 You’re curious, maybe even skeptical.
 But you know something’s off.
 And that’s why I’m telling you this now.